MarudutParis/Wazuh-SIEM/README.md

-# Detection of SMB Brute Force and Remote Execution Attacks Using Wazuh SIEM
+# SMB Brute Force and Privilege Escalation Detection using Wazuh SIEM

 This project demonstrates a cybersecurity lab focused on detecting SMB brute-force attacks and privilege escalation activities using Wazuh SIEM.
 The lab simulates an attack from a Kali Linux machine against a Windows system and analyzes how security events are captured and detected.

-## Disclaimer
-This project was conducted in a controlled lab environment for educational purposes only.

----

 ## Lab Environment
 - Attacker Machine: Kali Linux